-- 1. Textbook: You can use earlier editions, but the test and final exam are based off of the 4th edition - 2.
-Gilovich, T., Keltner, D., Chen, S., & Nisbett, R. E. (2013).
-Social Psychology (4th edition).
-New York, NY: W. W. Norton. - 3.
-Media: The links for these resources can be found on Quercus. - 4.
-You will need to buy an i-clicker for this class (they can be purchased at the bookstore).
-You cannot use your phone or the associated apps for this class.
+- 1. Textbook: You can use earlier editions, but the test and final exam are based off of the 5th edition Gilovich, T., Keltner, D., Chen, S., & Nisbett, R. E. (2018).
+Social Psychology (5th edition).
+New York, NY: W. W. Norton. - 2.
+Podcasts/Ted Talks: The links for these resources will be provided for you on Quercus. - 3.
+Top Hat: You will need to purchase a subscription for Top Hat for a minimum of 3 months.
+An access code can be purchased from the campus bookstore: info@uoftbookstore.com.
+Instructions on how to do this will be provided in the first class (you do not need to have purchased your subscription for the first class)